Rabbit-proof fence: Maintenance

-In addition to Crawford, there were four sub-inspectors, each responsible for about 500 mi of fence, and 25 boundary riders who regularly patrolled 100 mi sections of fence.
-Due to frontier violence in the north of the state, a 300 mi section of No. 1 Fence was patrolled by riders in pairs.
+Crawford supervised four sub-inspectors, each responsible for about 500 mi of fence, and 25 boundary riders, who regularly patrolled 100 mi sections of fence.
+Due to frontier violence in the north of the state, a 300 mi section of No. 1 Fence was patrolled by riders who traveled in pairs.

-Crawford was responsible for eliminating rabbits which had breached the fence.
-In the first year following the fences' completion, rabbit colonies were found and killed at several locations inside the fence, including sites near Coorow, Mullewa, and Northampton.
+Crawford also was responsible for eliminating rabbits that had breached the fence.
+In the first year following the fence's completion, rabbit colonies were found and all members killed at several locations inside the fence.
+These included sites near Coorow, Mullewa, and Northampton.

 Following the introduction of myxomatosis to control rabbits in the 1950s, the importance of the rabbit-proof fence diminished.

+Effectiveness

+By 1902, rabbits had already been found west of the fence line that had been initially constructed.
+The Number 2 Rabbit Proof Fence was built in 1905 in order to stem their advance.
+It held back the rabbits for many years, to such an extent that the Government Scheme for supplying rabbit netting, by extending long-term loans to farmers, was never applied to farmers west of that fence.
+The farmers between the two fences suffered from the ravages of the rabbits for many years, before they bred into plague form to spread out over the agricultural districts to the west of the No. 2 fence.

+Overall, as a long-term barrier to rabbits, the fences were a failure; even while construction was underway, rabbits were hopping into regions that the fences were intended to protect.

+According to a web page published by the State Library of Western Australia, the fences represent "a unique, if inadequate, response to an overwhelming environmental problem".

 Intersection with railway system

 No. 1 Fence intersected railway lines at: